ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 As a rule, our goal is to abide to the following lifecycle process for branches and releases that include ansible-galaxy_ sync updates.
 Being community, we have direct customer requests and requirements that take priority in releases.
-For a more indepth Overview :doc:`combined/release_sched`
+For a more in depth Overview :doc:`combined/release_sched`

 Branches